 While the picture may be the first thing to catch your eye, reading the details should be the deal-breaker.
-Unfortunately, there is no standard form to presenting the information.
+Unfortunately, there is no standard form for presenting the information.
 Each seed company has its way of showcasing the most enticing characteristic of the seed.
-To ease some of the confusion, let’s go through the most useful ones.
+Let’s go through the most useful ones to ease some of the confusion.

 #1 The Headlines